 The 5 best URL shorteners in 2025

-If you’ve been online for more than, say, a week, you know what a long, messy URL looks like—strings of random letters, numbers, and punctuation marks that do little more than confuse users.
-Whether you’re a digital marketer trying to track campaigns or just someone who appreciates a clean link, a good URL shortener is worth its weight in gold.
-Fast-forward to 2025, and we’ve got a handful of standout options that not only tidy up your links but also offer some seriously advanced features.
+If you've been online for more than a week, you know what long URLs look like: random letters, numbers, and punctuation marks that do little more than confuse users.
+Whether you're a digital marketer trying to track campaigns or just someone who appreciates a clean link, a good URL shortener is worth its weight in gold.
+Fast-forward to 2025, and we've got a handful of standout options that not only tidy up your links but also offer some seriously advanced features.

 1. T.LY URL Shortener